Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning

 \item Raspberry Pi 4 Model B with 64-bit ARM Cortex-A72 (ARMv8) and 8GB RAM. \end{itemize}

 All of these devices use Python3 and ONNXRuntime\footnote{https://onnxruntime.ai/} for inference with the trained model in ONNX format.
-PyTorch and Torchvision are used for data processing on all of the devices.
-Table \ref{devices} illustrates the execution speed of the trained model in the unit of frames per second (fps).
+PyTorch and Torchvision are used for data processing on all devices.
+Table \ref{devices} illustrates the execution speed of the trained model in units of frames per second (fps).

 Real-time processing capability is crucial for model deployment on computing devices.
-The evaluation criterion for device performance is set such that for any device that has real-time processing capability for neural network models, it should be able to execute every part of the trained model, including the data pre-processing step, with the speed of at least 20 frames per second (fps).
-According to the result in Table \ref{devices}, only NVIDIA Jetson Xavier NX and Lenovo Ideapad Slim 5 laptop meet the evaluation criterion; therefore, these devices have real-time processing capability.
-However, the Raspberry Pi execution speed is too low to be considered as real-time processing.
-As the experiment evaluated only on the performance using CPU, the performance of NVIDIA Jetson Xavier NX and Lenovo Ideapad Slim 5 laptop can be improved further using GPUs, parallel computing with CUDA\footnote{https://developer.nvidia.com/cuda-zone}, and deep learning accelerators, such as TensorRT\footnote{https://developer.nvidia.com/tensorrt}.
+The evaluation criterion for device performance is set such that for any device {with} real-time processing capability for neural network models, it should be able to execute every part of the trained models, including the data pre-processing step, with {a} speed of at least 20 frames per second (fps).
+According to the {results} in Table \ref{devices}, only the NVIDIA Jetson Xavier NX and Lenovo Ideapad Slim 5 laptop meet the evaluation criterion; therefore, these devices have real-time processing capabilities.
+However, the Raspberry Pi execution speed is too low to be considered real-time processing.
+As the experiment evaluated only the performance using CPU, the performance of NVIDIA Jetson Xavier NX and Lenovo Ideapad Slim 5 laptop can be improved further using GPUs, parallel computing with CUDA, and deep learning accelerators, such as TensorRT\footnote{https://developer.nvidia.com/tensorrt}.

-Each drone is set as a wireless AP connected with the computing center during real-time flight tests.
-As every Tello Edu drone has a similar, immutable IP address (192.168.10.1) on its network, there is an IP address conflict issue when all drones are connected with the same computer.
+Each drone is {configured} as a wireless AP connected to the computing center during real-time flight tests.
+As every Tello Edu drone has a similar, immutable IP address (192.168.10.1) on its network, there is {an issue of IP address conflict} when all drones are connected {to} the same computer.
 To resolve, network routing is required to route drones' network to different virtual IP addresses perceived by the computer via docker services\footnote{https://www.docker.com/}.